Pranshu258/WebDev/GitHub_Pages.md

 Pranshu Gupta

 ## Git: A Version Control System
 Git is a version control system used to track changes in files and coordinating work on those files among multiple people.
 It is built for speed, data integrity, and support for distributed, non-linear workflows.

+Git is available freely under the GNU General Public License for Windows, Linux and MacOS.
+See the follwing article to learn how to install Git on your machine: [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+For Ubuntu Linux and Windows 10 with Bash the following commands work:

+    $ sudo apt install git
+    $ git config --global user.name "your name"
+    $ git config --global user.email "your email"

 To add a project to git, go to the project folder and e issue the `git init` command.
 Then, add the files which you want to track with Git `git add fileName`, if you want to add all the files in the project folder use command `git add .`

     $ cd projectFolder
     $ git init